mateuszanella/php-archive-stream/docs/configuration.md

 ]
 ```

 Controls how much data is read from source files at once.
-Larger chunks can improve performance but use more memory.
+Larger chunks can improve performance at the cost of memory usage.

 #### HTTP Headers